“If Christians cannot extend grace through faithful presence within the body of believers, they will not be able to extend grace to those outside.”

 Her remark arrested everyone and you could smell the embarrassment.
 Amazingly, no one ever thought to even try to contact my friend and ask.
 If they had done so in the beginning, the whole issue would have been resolved and the carnage wouldn’t have even begun.

 One time Jesus made a statement about one of His followers saying, “If I want him to remain alive until I return, what is that to you?
 You must follow me.”
 Because of this remark, a rumor spread among the disciples that the disciple Jesus was referring to would never die.
-But Jesus did not say that he would not die; he only said, “If I want him to remain alive until I return, what is that to you?”
+But Jesus never said that this disciple would not die; He only said, “If I want him to remain alive until I return, what is that to you?”
 (John 21:22-23)

-If Jesus — the perfect Teacher — was misunderstood by those who were in His corner, how much more does it happen to us?
+If Jesus — the perfect Teacher — was misunderstood by those who were in His corner, how much more does it happen with us?